awsdocs/amazon-chime-administration-guide/doc_source/network-config.md

-# Network Configuration and Bandwidth Requirements<a name="network-config"></a>
+# Network configuration and bandwidth requirements<a name="network-config"></a>

 Amazon Chime requires the destinations and ports described in this topic to support various services\.
 If inbound or outbound traffic is blocked, this blockage might affect the ability to use various services, including audio, video, screen sharing, or chat\.

 Amazon Chime uses Amazon Elastic Compute Cloud \(Amazon EC2\) and other AWS services on port TCP/443\.
-If your firewall blocks port TCP/443, you must put `*.amazonaws.com` on an allow list, or put [AWS IP Address Ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in the *AWS General Reference* for the following services:
+If your firewall blocks port TCP/443, you must put `*.amazonaws.com` on an allow list, or put [AWS IP address ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in the *AWS General Reference* for the following services:
 + Amazon EC2
 + Amazon CloudFront
 + Amazon Route 53